 DESE First Year Educator Results for the State of Missouri

 |Highly Effective (4)||Effective (3)||Minimally Effective (2)||Ineffective (1)||Mean||Standard Deviation|

 SOE Employee Survey

-Respondents to the SoE's annual alumni survey are asked if we may contact their employers regarding their performance.
-Employers are then asked the following question related to impact on P-12 learning and development: "Based upon the performance-based evaluation of this teacher, how would you rate his/her impact on students' learning and development?"
+Respondents to the SOE's annual alumni survey are asked if we may contact their employers regarding their performance.
+Employers are then asked the following question related to impact on P-12 learning and development: "Based upon the performance-based evaluation of this teacher, how would you rate his or her impact on students' learning and development?"